mitradranirban/samaano-fonts/out/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** <p>On the font variation axis 'slnt', the name 'Oblique' is not among the expected ones (Default) according to the Google Fonts Axis Registry.</p>
  [code: invalid-name]

+* 🔥 **FAIL** <p>On the font variation axis 'wght', the name 'Bold Italic' is not among the expected ones (Thin, ExtraLight, Light, Regular, Medium, SemiBold, Bold, ExtraBold, Black) according to the Google Fonts Axis Registry.</p>
+ [code: invalid-name]